tglivebold/portfolio/pages/about.md

 ## What Sets Me Apart

-There are two primary jobs involved in creating a website: the web designer and web developer, who often work closely together on a website.
-The web designers are responsible for the visual aspect, which includes the layout, coloring and typography of a web page.

 - <strong>Storytelling for Impact:</strong> I lead with purposeful narratives that engage and inspire, making sure every message resonates and drives action.
 - <strong>Creative Leadership:</strong> I thrive on blending creative innovation with strategic thinking, ensuring that every decision moves the needle forward.
 - <strong>Tech-Enabled Transformation:</strong> I leverage the right tools and platforms to drive operational efficiency, engagement, and growth across departments.